GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/structGambit_1_1ColliderBit_1_1SignalRegionData.md

 ---
-title: 'struct Gambit::ColliderBit::SignalRegionData'
+title: "struct Gambit::ColliderBit::SignalRegionData"
-description: 'A simple container for the result of one signal region from one analysis. '
+description: "A simple container for the result of one signal region from one analysis. "

 ---

-# Gambit::ColliderBit::SignalRegionData
+# struct Gambit::ColliderBit::SignalRegionData